Friedel oscillations in two-dimensional materials with inverted bands and Mexican-hat dispersion: Lindhard polarization function

 The electron density response to an external potential is calculated in the RPA, which is commonly used for this purpose.
 In this approximation, the key role is played by the Lindhard polarization function, which describes the density-density response of non-interacting electrons~\cite{giuliani2008quantum}.
 As a function of the wave vector $\bm{q}$ and the frequency $\omega$, the Lindhard polarization function $\Pi^{(0)}(\bm{q},\omega)$ reads~\cite{giuliani2008quantum,PhysRevLett.119.266804}

 where $E_{\lambda,\bm{k}}$ is the energy of the band state

 with wave vector $\bm{k}$.
-Here $\lambda$ is the band index and/or other discrete quantum number of the state (including spin $s$ if it is conserved) and $u_{\lambda}(\bm{k})$ is a spinor whose rank is determined by the spin and atomic orbitals that form the eigenstates, $n(E_{\lambda,\bm{k}})$ is the occupation number.
-The form factor $\mathcal{F}_{\lambda,\lambda'}(\bm{k},\bm{k}+\bm{q})$ describes the overlap between the cell periodic parts of the Bloch eigenstates with different quantum numbers:
+Here $\lambda$ is the band index and/or other discrete quantum number of the state (including spin $s$ if it is conserved) and $u_{\lambda}(\bm{k})$ is a spinor whose rank is determined by the spin and atomic orbitals that form the eigenstates, $n(E_{\lambda,\bm{k}})$ is the occupation number, $L$ is a normalization length.